isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 We also need more rules.

 You will find some of the rules contrary to your expectations or even contrary to your experience.
-If we haven't suggested you change your coding style in any way, we have failed!
+If we haven’t suggested you change your coding style in any way, we have failed!
 Please try to verify or disprove rules!
-In particular, we'd really like to have some of our rules backed up with measurements or better examples.
+In particular, we’d really like to have some of our rules backed up with measurements or better examples.

 You will find some of the rules obvious or even trivial.
 Please remember that one purpose of a guideline is to help someone who is less experienced or coming from a different background or language to get up to speed.